-In order for a marriage to be valid in the eyes of the Church, both parties must be aware of what constitutes a sacramental marriage.
-They must also be free, willing and capable of entering into such a commitment.
+For a marriage to be valid in the eyes of the Church, both parties must be aware of what constitutes a sacramental marriage.
+They must also be free, willing, and capable of entering such a commitment.
 Sometimes, despite the best of intentions, a couple is deficient in one or more of these areas.
 It is not unusual for such a couple to be unaware of this at the time they are married.
 This, of course, illustrates why careful preparation before marriage is so important.

 Consequently, an annulment proceeding is concerned with the situation as it existed at the time the marriage took place.
 Subsequent events are important only insofar as they may shed light on relevant conditions that may have pre-existed the marriage.
 If serious problems were present at the beginning of the marriage, there is a good chance that they were present before the marriage.
 Of course, this must never be assumed.
 However, if such were the case it could have been an impediment to a valid marriage.

-There are a number of reasons why a marriage can be declared invalid.
+There are several reasons why a marriage can be declared invalid.
 They can be divided into two types of cases, Formal and Documentary.
 Within the Formal category the most practical grounds are divided into three sub categories: (1) Psychological (2) Simulation of Consent (3) Force and Fear.